karima-elhachimi/euri-exercises/topics/javascript/slides/javascript-fundamentals.md

 <!-- prettier-ignore -->
 ***

-## Strict
+### Strict Mode

-The syntax, for declaring [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode), was designed to be compatible with older versions of JavaScript. <small>Strict mode was introduced in ES5.</small>
+The syntax, for declaring [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode), was designed to be compatible with older versions of JavaScript.

 ```
 "use strict";